 - ½ cup celery diced

-- ¼ cup yellow or green onion diced
+- ¼ cup green onion diced

 - 2 Tablespoons capers optional

-- ¼ cup chopped parsley optional
+- ¼ cup dill optional

 - 2 Tablespoons Dulse Flakes or crumbled seeweed paper